freenas/freenas-docs/userguide/plugins.rst

 Click :guilabel:`REFRESH INDEX` to refresh the current list of plugins.

-Click a plugin's icon to see its description, whether it is an Official or Community plugin, its available version,  and the number of installed instances.
+Click a plugin icon to see the description, whether it is an Official or Community plugin, the version available, and the number of installed instances.

 To install the selected  plugin, click :guilabel:`INSTALL`.

 .. _installing_plugin_fig: